-Cobre Panama is a large copper porphyry deposit located approximately 120km west of Panama City in the Donoso District.
+Cobre Panama is a large copper porphyry deposit located approximately 120km west of Panama City in the Donoso District in Panama.

-The mine, spread across 13,600ha, includes four concessions and is owned by Inmet Mining Corporation through its wholly-owned subsidiary Minera Panamá (MPSA).
-First Quantum Minerals acquired 92.74% of Inmet's shares in April 2013 thereby assuming an 80% equity interest in Minera Panamá.
+Spread across 13,600ha, the mine includes four concessions and is owned by Inmet Mining Corporation through its wholly owned subsidiary Minera Panamá (MPSA).
+First Quantum Minerals acquired 92.74% of Inmet’s shares in April 2013 thereby assuming an 80% equity interest in Minera Panamá.

 Cobre Panama mine reserves

 As of August 2012, the mine hosts 3.18 billion tonnes (bt) of proven and probable reserves graded at 0.38% Cu, 0.07g/t Au, 1.3g/t Ag and 0.006% Mo.

 Measured and indicated resources are estimated to be 3.6bt grading at 0.37% Cu, 0.07g/t Au, 1.3g/t Ag and 0.006% Mo.
 Inferred resources total 1.05bt graded at 0.26% Cu, 0.04g/t Au, 1.08g/t Ag and 0.005% Mo.

 Geology and mineralisation at Panama’s copper mine

 The mine is hosted at the southern end of a massive mid-Oligocene aged granodioritic batholith.
 Botija, Colina and Valle Grande are the main deposits, with several smaller deposits also hosted, including Brazo and Botija Abajo.
 The deposits measure 9km in length and 4.5km in width and occur within a west north-west, east south-east oriented zone.